Demon-Lord-10/Bare-Metal/docs/03_rcc/rcc.md

 #### LSI (Low Speed Internal Clock):
 The LSI RC acts as a low-power clock source that can be kept running in Stop and Standby mode for the independent watchdog (IWDG) and Auto-wakeup unit (AWU).
 The clock frequency is around 32 kHz.

+### 2.3 SYSCLK vs. HCLK vs. FCLK (Cortex Clock)
+SYSCLK: The System Clock (SYSCLK) serves as the primary clock source for the microcontroller.
+It can be sourced from various inputs like the internal HSI, external HSE, or a PLL.
+SYSCLK determines the clock speed for the AHB bus after passing through the AHB Prescaler.

+HCLK: The High-Speed Clock (HCLK) is essentially SYSCLK after it has been divided by the AHB Prescaler.
+HCLK is crucial because it feeds several critical components such as the Cortex core, the AHB bus, memory interfaces, and DMA controllers.

+FCLK: The Cortex Clock (FCLK) is the clock source specifically for the processor core.
+Generally, FCLK is directly derived from HCLK, meaning they often run at the same frequency.
+However, under certain low-power scenarios or other special conditions, FCLK may differ from HCLK.

 ---